3dwebgs/miscWebGLpages/babylondoc.md

 http://babylonjs-playground.azurewebsites.net/#1DKIRI

 Imgur can also be used for images.

-Additional scripts can be included by using jQuery.getScript() in the first line:
+Additional scripts can be included by using jQuery.getScript() in the first line.
+In this example, this method was used to add extra functionality to the playground.
+Notice the new 'WUKONG' button:

 http://www.babylonjs-playground.com/#5FLDS#0